reviewboard/reviewboard/docs/manual/extending/extensions/hooks/review-request-fieldsets-hook.rst

 These are equivalent to the :guilabel:`Information` and :guilabel:`Reviewers` sections.

+See :ref:`extension-review-request-fields` for a thorough guide on adding new fields.

 A caller must subclass :py:class:`reviewboard.reviews.fields.BaseReviewRequestFieldSet` and fill in the required fields, :py:attr:`fieldset_id` and :py:attr:`label`.
 It may also